 Are you having trouble finding Karma locally or paying too much at the grocery store?
 Karma also distributes its water online.
 The best place to buy Karma Water in bulk is online.

-Click Here to view the entire line of Karma Water products currently available at Amazon.
-Amazon is Karma’s primary online distributor.
+Click Here #ad to view the entire line of Karma Water products currently available at Amazon.

 There are variety packs and 12-packs of 18 oz. bottles for single flavors available: